Thorioum/golf-it-internal/README.md

 # ThorsGolfItExternal
-a a simple c++ external movement hack for the steam game golf it
+# a simple c++ external movement hack for the steam game golf it

 Keybinds:
 W,S (using camera for direction